pimcore/studio-ui-bundle/doc/07_SDK_Overview/README.md

 ### Modules

-Modules consist of straightforward code snippets executed immediately after initializing all services from the Studio UI Core and Plugins.
+Modules consist of code snippets executed immediately after initializing all services from the Studio UI Core and Plugins.
 They run before the initial app render, enabling you to leverage existing services (such as a tab manager) to provide additional configuration for React components during rendering.
 For instance, you could register a new tab for a folder asset:

 ``` typescript
 export const ImageSliderModule: AbstractModule = {